mewhubHawk/SpanishQUiz-2/index.md

 * and *you* have attributes special to you - called ```overriding```.
   * an object is an instance of a class, where an class is some sort of abstraction of a category of things!

-**You have spent all your school life writing and so have expectations about what character strings can do.**
+You have spent all your school life writing and so have expectations about what words and sentences (called character strings in programming) can do.

 Let's play with your name: